LaQerty/DL_REPO/README.md

-# Detecting Anithink at Photo
+# Detecting Anythink at Photo
 ## Using DockerHub

 1. Pull the image from my repository: